Efficient Distributed MLLM Training with Cornstarch: Background and Motivation

 \parabf{Model and data heterogeneity.} Unimodal LLMs usually contain repeated transformer layers with homogeneous structure, and unimodal text inputs go through the entire model.
 Unlike unimodal LLMs, MLLMs have multiple modality encoders prior to the LLM with different structures.
 The way of processing the input data is also different.
 Modality encoders first process the modality input data that they are responsible for, and then project the output to the LLM.
 The LLM then embeds the output of all modality encoders and text embedding, and computes the final output.

 Model and data heterogeneity of MLLMs introduce imbalance in distributed training, which has been addressed by recent works.
-For instance, DistMM~\cite{distmm-nsdi24}, DistTrain~\cite{disttrain-sigcomm25}, and Optimus~\cite{optimus-atc25} disaggregate parallelism by applying different parallelization strategies to modalities to balance heterogeneous workload.
+For instance, DistMM~\cite{distmm-nsdi24}, DistTrain~\cite{disttrain-sigcomm25}, Optimus~\cite{optimus-atc25}, and DIP~\cite{dip-asplos26} disaggregate parallelism by applying different parallelization strategies to modalities to balance heterogeneous workload.

-\parabf{Graph-like execution flow.} When we visualize the execution flow of LLMs, it is a \textit{chain-like flow}: the output of the previous layer is the input of the next layer.
-However, MLLMs have a \textit{graph-like flow}, which do not have such constraints (Figure~\ref{fig:background_mllm_model_architecture}).
-The execution to generate \circled{1} and \circled{2} in Figure~\ref{fig:background_mllm_characteristics} do not have data dependency on each other and can be executed in parallel.

-Unfortunately, existing multimodal frameworks do not consider this graph-like execution flow.
-DistTrain~\cite{disttrain-sigcomm25} and Llama3~\cite{llama3-arxiv24} add only one modality encoder prior to the LLM in training to make the execution flow remain chain-like.
-Gemma3~\cite{gemma3-arxiv25} uses pre-computed encoder outputs to reuse the LLM execution flow in MLLM training, which cannot be applied to MLLM training with trainable modality encoders.
-Optimus~\cite{optimus-atc25} is the first work that considers multiple encoders in MLLM training.
-However, it colocates encoders and LLM together, and its execution flow still remains chain-like.

-Despite not focusing on MLLM workloads, graph pipeline parallelism (GPP) proposed in GraphPipe~\cite{graphpipe-asplos25} can potentially be used to tackle graph-like flow.

-\parabf{Using pretrained models.} Unimodal LLMs are usually trained from scratch with randomly initialized parameters.
-However, MLLM training typically starts with a pretrained LLM and multiple unimodal encoders to exploit the representative capabilities of the pretrained models~\cite{llavanext-cvpr24,qwen2vl-arxiv24,internvl-cvpr24,llama3-arxiv24}.
+\parabf{Using pretrained models with different frozen status.} While unimodal LLMs are usually trained from scratch with randomly initialized parameters, MLLM training typically starts with a pretrained LLM and multiple unimodal encoders to exploit the representative capabilities of the pretrained models~\cite{llavanext-cvpr24,qwen2vl-arxiv24,internvl-cvpr24,llama3-arxiv24}.
 Projectors between the modality encoders and the LLM are newly added and trained to align the embedding spaces of the modality encoders and the LLM.
-Usually, the projectors are trainable and the modality encoders and the LLM are frozen during MLLM training.
-However, some or all of the encoders, the projectors, and the LLM may jointly be trained depending on training strategy~\cite{vlm-understanding-neurips24,survey-vlm-cvpr25}.
+Usually, the modality encoders and the LLM are frozen during MLLM training and only the projectors are trained~\cite{vlm-understanding-neurips24,survey-vlm-cvpr25}.

-No existing works study the impact of the frozen status of the modules in distributed training.

-\parabf{Unique attention patterns.} Like LLMs, attention is the core component of MLLMs.
-However, because MLLMs have multiple heterogeneous modalities, the attention pattern is no longer a lower triangular matrix (causal attention pattern), but more complex as illustrated in Figure~\ref{fig:backgroun_mllm_dataflow}~\cite{flexattention-mlsys25,flashmask-iclr25}.
-Tokens from the same modality usually attend to each other without the causal relationship, while text tokens maintain the causal relationship, attending only to preceding tokens.

-All existing context parallelism works are optimized for LLMs focusing on causal attention~\cite{wlbllm-osdi25,contextparallel-mlsys25}, which causes significant workload imbalance in MLLMs.